-- a Unless the council determines otherwise, a committee may appoint a subcommittee whose terms of reference and members shall be determined by the committee. - b The members of a committee may include non-councillors unless it is a committee which regulates and controls the finances of the council. - C Unless the council determines otherwise, all the members of an advisory committee and a sub-committee of the advisory committee may be non-councillors.
-For information: - An Advisory Committee exists to advise a council on matters relating to the performance of its statutory functions, powers and other related responsibilities.
-It does not make decisions itself. - A Standing Committee is a committee with ongoing responsibilities relating to the performance of the council's statutory powers and functions (eg. Planning, HR, Finance). - d The council may appoint standing committees or other committees as may be necessary, and: - i. shall determine their terms of reference; - ii. shall determine the number and time of the ordinary meetings of a standing committee up until the date of the next annual meeting of full council; - iii. shall permit a committee, other than in respect of the ordinary meetings of a committee, to determine the number and time of its meetings; - iv. shall, subject to standing orders 4(b) and (c) above, appoint and determine the terms of office of members of such a committee; - v. may, subject to standing orders 4(b) and (c) above, appoint and determine the terms of office of the substitute members to a committee whose role is to replace the ordinary members at a meeting of a committee if the ordinary members of the committee confirm to the Proper Officer at any point before the meeting that they are unable to attend; - vi. shall, after it has appointed the members of a standing committee, permit each committee to appoint a chair;
+- a Unless the council determines otherwise, a committee may appoint a subcommittee whose terms of reference and members shall be determined by the committee. - b The members of a committee may include non-councillors unless it is a committee which regulates and controls the finances of the council. - c Unless the council determines otherwise, all the members of an advisory committee and a sub-committee of the advisory committee may be non-councillors.
+For information:

+- An Advisory Committee exists to advise a council on matters relating to the performance of its statutory functions, powers and other related responsibilities.
+It does not make decisions itself.

+- A Standing Committee is a committee with ongoing responsibilities relating to the performance of the council's statutory powers and functions (eg. Planning, HR, Finance).

+- d The council may appoint standing committees or other committees as may be necessary, and: - i. shall determine their terms of reference; - ii. shall determine the number and time of the ordinary meetings of a standing committee up until the date of the next annual meeting of full council; - iii. shall permit a committee, other than in respect of the ordinary meetings of a committee, to determine the number and time of its meetings; - iv. shall, subject to standing orders 4(b) and (c) above, appoint and determine the terms of office of members of such a committee; - v. the Proper Officer may invite a substitute Councillor to sit on a committee for a single meeting and with full voting rights only where an approved committee member (Councillor) has given notice of being unable to attend and that absence would result in the meeting not being quorate in accordance with the committee's Terms of reference.
+The invitation to be made to all councillors not on the committee in the first instance; - vi. shall, after it has appointed the members of a standing committee, permit each committee to appoint a chair;

-- vii. shall permit any committee to appoint its own chair at the first meeting of the committee; - viii. shall determine the place, notice requirements and quorum for a meeting of a committee and a sub-committee which shall be no less than three; - ix. shall determine if the public may participate at a meeting of a committee; - x. shall determine if the public and press are permitted to attend the meetings of a sub-committee and also the advance public notice requirements, if any, required for the meetings of a sub-committee; - xi. shall determine if the public may participate at a meeting of a sub-committee that they are permitted to attend; and - xii. may dissolve a committee.
+- vii. shall permit any committee to appoint its own chair at the first meeting of the committee; - viii. shall determine the place, notice requirements and quorum for a meeting of a committee and a sub-committee which shall be no less than three; - ix. shall determine if the public may participate at a meeting of a committee; - shall determine if the public and press are permitted to attend the meetings of a sub-committee and also the advance public notice requirements, if any, required for the meetings of a sub-committee; - xi. shall determine if the public may participate at a meeting of a sub-committee that they are permitted to attend; and - xii. may dissolve a committee.